espy/ehealth-container-app/README.md

 ### 1. Use native file saving dialog

 The way `ng-csv` saves files fails silently in Atom Shell, letting us use `ng-click` to call a fallback function that checks whether we're in Atom Shell and then uses the native file API to save the CSV.
 See [the source](https://github.com/eHealthAfrica/sl-ebola-call-admin/blob/atom/app/scripts/controllers/calls.js#L313) for details.
+Docs for this feature [are here](https://github.com/atom/atom-shell/blob/master/docs/api/dialog.md).

 ### 2. Prevent print feature from opening a new window

-I haven't found a way to make Atom Shell open a new Window with the same auth credentials, so clicking on `print` would always open a new login window.
+I haven't found a way to make Atom Shell open a new window with the same session, so clicking on `print` would always open a new login window.
 My solution was to open the print view in the same window, and add an explicit `Print this window` button on that that would call `window.print()`, because `CMD-P`/printing via menu doesn't work in Atom Shell at the moment.
 This is super simple, see [the view](https://github.com/eHealthAfrica/sl-ebola-call-admin/blob/atom/app%2Fviews%2Fcalls-print.html#L17) and [the controller](https://github.com/eHealthAfrica/sl-ebola-call-admin/blob/atom/app%2Fscripts%2Fcontrollers%2Fcalls-print.js#L56);

 ### 3. Make moment.js work